Last update: September 16, 2017

-Not every country will have the same challenges, so it is important to look at each limitation in regards to the country you are taking into consideration, as well as whether or not said limitation will affect you business.
+Not every country will have the same challenges, so it is important to look at each limitation in regards to the country you are considering, as well as whether or not said limitation will affect your business.

 With that in mind, these are the most important questions you should ask before determining the best country in which to incorporate your online business:

 1. Will it be harder to get a bank account?

 Will it be harder to get a bank account for your business based on the reputation of the country where it is incorporated?
 This question has nothing to do with whether or not the country where you might incorporate your business is credible, but rather whether or not other places will be familiar with it.

 For example, a Hong Kong company can easily get a bank account in another country because everybody knows and trusts Hong Kong.
 It has a good reputation.

 On the other hand, if you were to incorporate in a place like Labuan, most people won’t know much about it, or even where it is on a map.

 Because of that, though Labuan is a legitimate jurisdiction, you’re going to have a harder time going to your bank somewhere else and asking for an account for your Labuan company.

 2. Will your clients have a problem?

 Will your clients have a problem with where you have incorporated your business?
 This question is basically an extension of the first, but instead of applying it to banks, apply it your customers and potential clients.
 Will they think it’s suspicious that your company is registered in The Gambia?